HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/richtextension.md

 Notice that the `type` in the Rich Text JSON is set to the name of your own incoming Rich Text processor `alwayshi`.

-Before executing the request, you should set the value of `richTextAs` query parameter to `plain` so you can verify the value of the Rich Text field in plain text.
+Before executing the request, you should set the value of `richTextAs` query parameter to `plain` so you can verify the value of the `richtext` field in plain text.

-After executing the request, you should get the following JSON for the Rich Text field:
+After executing the request, you should get the following JSON for the `richtext` field:

 ```json
 {